 In addition to encrypting your internet connection, VPNs also provide more than a few other helpful features.

-Movie lovers can use a VPN’s ability to change their IP address to make it appear that a user is located somewhere other their actual physical location, which enables them to open up access to film and television content that might normally be blocked in their region.
+Movie lovers can use a VPN’s ability to change their IP address to make it appear that a user is located somewhere other than their actual physical location, which enables them to open up access to film and television content that might normally be blocked in their region.

 Unblocking Netflix’s regional content blockades is an excellent example of a VPN’s unblocking ability.